tomatolog/manticore/docs/5_searching/search_results_ranking/field-level_ranking_factors.rst

    to
    `SetFieldWeights() <../../full-text_search_query_settings/setfieldweights.md>`__
    in ManticoreAPI and `OPTION field\_weights <../../select_syntax.md>`__
-   in ManticoreQL respectively).
+   in SphinxQL respectively).
 The weights default to 1 if not specified explicitly.

 -  ``hit_count`` (integer), the number of keyword occurrences that